\`{I}r\`{o}y\`{i}nSpeech: A multi-purpose Yor\`{u}b\'{a} Speech Corpus: The I r o y i nSpeech Corpus

-In order to obtain more sentences to reach our goal of 50 hours of speech, we added some sentences extracted and modified from unpublished short stories previously translated into \Yoruba{}\footnote{Short stories translated by K\d{\'{o}}l\'{a} T\'{u}b\d{\`{o}}s\'{u}n}.
+In order to obtain more sentences to reach our goal of 40 hours of speech, we added sentences extracted and modified from unpublished short stories previously translated into \yoruba by the second author.
 These texts were selected to broaden the domain of the vocabulary used in the dataset.
-In addition, we divided long sentences from the MENYO-20k and MasakhaNER-YOR into smaller utterances, and asked volunteers to manually generate new utterances with similar story or context as the original seed sentences.
-They also cross-checked the utterances for errors.
-In total, we had to manually generate about 8,000 sentences.
+In addition, we split-up long sentences and asked volunteers to manually generate new sentences with similar themes or context as the original seed sentences.
+They also cross-checked each sentence for errors.
+In total, we had to manually generate about \numprint{12000} sentences.
 We then cleaned up the data to create a final script.
-To ensure the sentences were high-quality, we verified that diacritics were properly applied on each word and revised offensive or divisive religious terms within the text to reflect a neutral tone.
-Next, we modified the text for clarity and length to facilitate pronunciation, and localized non-Yor\`{u}b\'{a} words into \Yoruba{} (e.g names of places; Kaduna to \d{\`{O}}y\d{\'{o}}, Zamfara to O\`{n}d\'{o}, United States to \`{I}l\'{u} \d{O}ba, Buhari to B\`{u}h\'{a}r\'{i}, Kenya to K\d{\'{e}}\'{n}y\`{a}, etc).
+To ensure the sentences were of high-quality, we verified that diacritics were properly applied on each word and revised offensive or divisive religious terms within the text to reflect a neutral tone.
+Next, we modified the text for clarity and length to facilitate pronunciation, and localized non-Yor\`{u}b\'{a} words into \yoruba.
+We list below a few examples of the types of names and places which were localized: Kaduna to \d{\`{O}}y\d{\'{o}}, Zamfara to O\`{n}d\'{o}, United States to \`{I}l\'{u} \d{O}ba, Buhari to B\`{u}h\'{a}r\'{i} and Kenya to K\d{\'{e}}\'{n}y\`{a}.